snapdao/btcsnap/packages/example/README.md

 yarn start
 ```

-if your would like run this dapp locally, please make sure you have installed Metamask Flask First.
+*Note: Please make sure you already have Metamask Flask installed.

-Check [here](https://metamask.io/flask/) for Metamask Flask installation.

 ### Test

 ```
-yarn start
+yarn test
 ```

 Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Refer to the following [article](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Build

 ```
-yarn start
+yarn build
 ```

-Builds the app for production to the `build` folder.\
+Prepares the app for production in the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the best performance for the build.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames are included in the hashes.\
 Your app is ready to be deployed!